-Applicant Response: An arborist report prepared by Teragan & Associates has been included with this application.
+Applicant Response: The applicant proposes to retain the existing historic farmstead on a 3.64-acre parcel identified on the proposed plans as the 'area to remain'.
+The applicant shows tree preservation on the entire property of on-site trees at 43.94%.
+The 3.64-acre parcel around the historic farmstead was not originally considered by the applicant as 'on-site' for tree counting since the area is excluded from proposed development.
+Excluding the 3.64-acre 'area to remain' parcel, the applicant shows preservation of 30.72% of the trees.
+An arborist report prepared by Teragan & Associates has been included with this application.
 Also included is a tree removal and protection plan beginning on sheet 3 of the submitted Tentative Subdivision Improvement Plans.
-This application proposes to preserve 26.56% of the existing trees on the subject property.
-In areas of significant grading within required setbacks where trees could not be preserved, the applicant proposes a minimum of two trees be replanted.
+It is clearly shown on the tree removal and protection plans which trees are on-site, off-site and within the 'area to remain.'
+In areas of significant grading within required setback areas where trees could not be preserved, the applicant proposes a minimum of two trees be replanted.
 The replanting is proposed to occur prior to issuance of the certificate of occupancy of each single-family home, as to avoid root disturbance during construction.
 The above criteria are met.